Envirometrix/PredictiveSoilMapping/01-Introduction.md

-\BeginKnitrBlock{rmdnote}<div class="rmdnote">Four main groups of legacy data of interest for global soil mapping are: (1) soil field records, (2) soil polygon maps and legends, (3) soil-landscape diagrams and sketches, (d) soil (profile) photographs.</div>\EndKnitrBlock{rmdnote}
+\BeginKnitrBlock{rmdnote}<div class="rmdnote">Four main groups of legacy data of interest for global soil mapping are: (1) soil field records, (2) soil polygon maps and legends, (3) soil-landscape diagrams and sketches, (4) soil (profile) photographs.</div>\EndKnitrBlock{rmdnote}

 In the context of soils, legacy soil data consist of the sum total of